 There was to be a mandatory school Merry Christmas party after Sunday mass.
 Most mandatory events had never felt like a party or fun, held in the damp basement of the school, an old red brick building with a tall black iron fence around it and a paved over recess yard.
 I dreaded going, but knew I had to be there or there would be consequences.

 School events were always mandatory, even Sunday mass which we had to attend with our class.
 Often we were called to "volunteer" for school events to collect coats, serve food, help set up or clean up.
 Fun?
-I don't think so.
+I didn't think so.
 Sometimes parents were asked to donate food to be sold at a mandatory event and then families had to pay for the refreshments they themselves had provided.

 I cried on Friday afternoon when I got home when my mother told me I was to spend the weekend at my aunt’s house, which I also never thought of as a fun place, despite her fancy furniture and bottles of 7-up in the refrigerator.
 Not only would I be marked absent for the party, but also for Sunday mass.
 If I could have articulated it then, I would have said, "There will be blood!"